-And frankly we let our guard down a bit because of the 11 o’clock service, in the middle of the service, a woman came to the front of the service yelling and throwing pamphlets.
-And so I approached her very calmly and told her that it was a criminal offence in Canada to disrupt a worship service, a religious worship service and that she needed to stop.
-And she pushed me over and that’s assault.
-And so she was arrested and taken away.
-And so that kind of really scared us because you know if that’s going to happen at 11 o’clock (service) what’s going to happen at the wedding?
+Frankly, we let our guard down a bit because at the 11 o’clock service, in the middle of the service, a woman came to the front; she was yelling and throwing pamphlets.
+I approached her very calmly and told her that it was a criminal offense in Canada to disrupt a religious worship service and that she needed to stop.
+She pushed me over and that was an assault.
+She was arrested and taken away.
+And so we were scared because if that happened at 11 o’clock [service] what’s going to happen at the weddings?

-And so (there were) 50 police officers in the basement of the church.
-A thousand people came to the weddings excited as anything.
+There were 50 police officers in the basement of the church.
+A thousand people came to the weddings; they were excited.
 Everybody had to be searched at the door.
-There were protesters and signs and yelling outside, and there were 80 media outlets from around the world.
-Some of which for the very first time were covering a positive event in the lives of gays and lesbians.
+There were protesters and signs and yelling outside, and there were 80 media outlets from around the world—some of which for the very first time were covering a positive event in the lives of gays and lesbians.
 First time ever.

-And like I said I couldn’t leave my home for two weeks without a bodyguard.
-I got a phone call at home that said ‘people like you need their heads cut off’.”
+And like I said, I couldn’t leave my home for two weeks without a bodyguard.
+I got a phone call at home with the message: ‘People like you need their heads cut off.’”

-Rev. Brent Hawkes gives me a new definition of faith: not giving up on God and believing that God has not given up on me.
+Reverend Brent Hawkes gives me a new definition of faith: Not giving up on God and believing that God has not given up on me.
 Brent Hawkes honored all of who he was and did not quit before the universe revealed to him the full impact of what he could contribute.

-Thank you to Reverend Brent Hawkes.
-For 40 years of ministry.
-For not giving up on yourself or God.
-For putting on a bullet-proof vest to officiate the world’s first legal gay wedding.
+Thank you to Reverend Brent Hawkes: For 40 years of ministry.
+For not giving up on yourself, or God.
+For putting on a bulletproof vest to officiate the world’s first legal gay weddings.
 For going on a 25-day hunger strike when police raided gay bathhouses in Toronto.
-For advancing the cause of spirituality and LGBTQ inclusion so more people could be more whole and integrated and healthy and fully contributing and loving members of society.
+For advancing the cause of spirituality and LGBTQ+ inclusion so more people could be more whole and integrated and healthy and fully contributing and loving members of society.